theupdateframework/taps/tap8.md

 list of trusted keys with an associated threshold during the rotate process.
 Performing a key rotation does not require parties that delegated trust to the role to change their delegation.
-Roles are thus able to rotate to new trusted keys independently, allowing keys to be changed more often.
+Roles are thus able to rotate to new trusted keys independently, allowing keys to be changed more often and without interaction from delegators.

-The key rotation mechanism is designed to be used by all roles except the root role.
+The key rotation mechanism is designed to be used by any targets roles.
 The root role will continue to use the root metadata to establish a trusted root key.
+Snapshot and timestamp cannot use this rotation mechanism.

 Conceptually, the rotation process says if you trusted threshold of keys X = X_0, ...
 X_n, now instead trust threshold of keys Y = Y_0, ...
 Y_n.
 Rotation of a key may be performed any number of times, transferring trust from X to Y, then from Y to Z, etc. Trust can even be transferred back from Z to X, allowing a key to be added to a role, then later removed.
+If a single key needs to be replaced, it can be safely rotated using the mechanism in this TAP.

 The mechanism in this TAP has an additional use case: if a rotation to a null key is detected, it causes the role to no longer be trusted.